The effect of priors on Learning with Restricted Boltzmann Machines: Exploring arbitrary priors: Mismatched Setting

 where $\langle \cdot \rangle_{0}$ denotes the expectations w.r.t. the distributions of Eqs. (\ref{eq:mean_field_distribution1}) or (\ref{eq:mean_field_distribution2}) at zero effective field (i.e. $m=m_\tau=q=q_\tau=p=p_\tau=0$).
 Therefore also in this case it is $d=1$ at the transition.
 Moreover we get

 From Eqs. (\ref{eq:qlin1}-\ref{eq:qlin2}) a second order phase transition to the spin glass phase may occur at

 that can be solved to obtain the critical temperature $T_c(\alpha)$ or equivalently the critical size $\alpha_c(T)$.
 Note that there is no dependence of $\hat{\beta}$, meaning that the spin glass transition only depends on a (too low) inference temperature of the student.
-As expected \cite{barra2017phase,alemanno2023hopfield,theriault2024dense} the P-SG transition (\ref{eq:: SG transition}) corresponds to the P-F transition in the Nishimori regime (\ref{eq: transition BO}).
+As expected \cite{barra2017phase,alemanno2023hopfield,theriault2024dense}

+the P-SG transition (\ref{eq:: SG transition}) corresponds to the P-F transition in the Nishimori regime (\ref{eq: transition BO}).
 Moreover it also corresponds to the P-SG transition of a generalized Hopfield model with random patterns at inverse temperature $\beta$ and load $\alpha$.
 Indeed, the expression (\ref{eq:: SG transition}) matches the one found in \cite{barra2018phase}.
-For example fixing $\Omega_{\xi}=\Omega_{\tau}=0$ one gets the bipartite SK P-SG transition $T_c(\alpha) = \sqrt{\alpha}$, while using $\Omega_{\xi}=0$ and $\Omega_{\tau}=1$ it is possible to recover the P-SG transition line of the Hopfield model $T_c(\alpha)=1+\sqrt{\alpha}$.